mediashelf/sword2-server/README.md

     StatementManager

 * CollectionDepositManager - this contains the method signatures required to create a new item on the server
-* CollectionListMnager - this contains the method signatures required to list the contents of a collection
+* CollectionListManager - this contains the method signatures required to list the contents of a collection
 * ContainerManager - this contains the method signatures for retrieving and updating an existing object on the server
 * MediaResourceManager - this contains the method signatures for retrieving and updating the content within a Container on the server
 * ServiceDocumentManager - this contains the method signatures for retrieving service documents from the server